Blue And Pink Celestial Self Care CTA Instagram Post-1

 Local Authority Legionella issues during and post Covid-19

-Covid-19 fall-out during 2022 will continue to provide local authorities with uncertainty and perplexing Legionella issues.
+Continues Covid-19 fall-out and the economic downturn during 2023 will continue to provide local authorities with uncertainty and perplexing Legionella issues.
 Some of these for consideration are as follows;

 • Outsourced services if the service provider becomes insolvent or gets into difficulty.
 Local authorities will need to consider the best option to ensure continuity and future provision of services.

 • Meeting statutory obligations.
-The impact of the still on-going pandemic [despite vaccinations] on the availability of workers, access to resources and ability to travel could put pressure on the ability of local authorities to comply with their statutory duties.
+The availability of workers, access to resources and ability to travel could put pressure on the ability of local authorities to comply with their statutory duties.

 • The responsibilities of local authorities as owners, landlords and tenants of buildings.
 Local authorities will continue to be obliged to comply with any and all relevant legislation and guidance, particularly including health and safety ie Legionella related tasks